 There is a limit to the severity of discipline.

-A good example is me, who completely changes my personality when I go home.
+A good example is me, whose personality completely changes when I go home.

-However, as I mentioned at the beginning of this article, it’s not that I don’t like my parents.
+However, as I wrote at the beginning of this article, I do not dislike my parents at this time.